 This particular sham involves claims of IRS tax benefits for Timeshares.
 The story goes, through the purchase of a timeshare interest, salespeople often equate the Timeshare to a Home, having the IRS’s Mortgage Interest Deduction that consumers get for their primary residence.
 They may also even say that you get to write everything off your taxes that you paid for it since day one, in the end when you sell it.
 There is one big problem however, the promised tax advantages for purchasing a timeshare are often highly inaccurate and deceitful.

 Need Some Help?
 You Need Simple, Straightforward Answers!

 GET EMPOWERED !! [for free]

-A complementary discussion with a Consumer Protection Attorney will determine if you may have a good case for Timeshare Divestment.
-If appropriate* (*and we have time availability for your case), you will have all the information you need to decide if you want to take advantage of our legal representation… Then it’s all up to you.
-The good news is, even if you decide to engage the law firm for Timeshare Divestment, your maximum exposure before full performance shall be a $500 fee after services are performed, or pay nothing until closing.
-Since The Abrams Firm uses all Lawyers for case work, many hours by skilled Timeshare Attorneys are devoted to our procedures, including document drafting and negotiated settlement conferences directly with multi-million and billion-dollar resorts.
-Only after your Timeshare Divestment is complete, would we earn thousands in our contingent fee.
+A complementary discussion with a Consumer Protection Attorney will determine if you may have a good case match* (*we must have time availability and the case must be eligible).
+If we have a good match, you will have all the information you need to decide if you want to take advantage of our legal representation.
+Then it’s all up to you.
+The good news is, that The Abrams Firm uses all Lawyers in every aspect of the case work, and many hours by skilled Timeshare Attorneys are devoted to our procedures and negotiations with multi-million and billion-dollar resorts.

 Call The Abrams Firm and ask to speak to an Attorney: